David M. Zucker

 Remark

-on inflation factor
+inflation factor

 Inference for a family of survival models encompassing the proportional hazards and proportional odds models